-A: We were established and are owned by four municipalities surrounding the Reykjavik area, including Reykjavik.
+A: We were established and are owned by four municipalities surrounding the Reykjavik area, including Revkiavik.
 The company operates and runs five ports in the four municipalities and actually services some other ports with tugboats.
 This is the hub with the most important export-oriented ports in Iceland.

-As such, we are at the heart of the economy and connect Reykjavik's capital area with the economy and business life in Iceland.
+As such, we are at the heart of the economy and connect Revkiavik's capital area with the economy and business life in Iceland.
 One of the ports in Reykjavik is an industrial port receiving container ships.
-The big port at Grundartangi supports our intensive industry in that area, where we have an able surplus energy, and then alternative fuels while capturing CO_2 from companies like the metal alloy plant into alternative fuels.
-That product could then be exported or be utilized domestically.
+The big port at Grundartangi supports our intensive industry in that area, where we have an aluminum smelter center and a metal allov plant as well as some other industrial companies.